ublanquet/training-angularjs/README.md

 ### 1. First module - Hello module

-Rewrite the actual code, to create a new AngularJS module named `app.hello`, that define a component `hello`.
+Rewrite the actual code, to create a new AngularJS module named `app.hello`, that define a component `cdbHello`.
 This component is reachable through the state named `hello`, bound to the url `/hello` In order to let `app` module using the new `app.hello` module, don't forget to add it as a dependency in `hello.component.js`.
 Add some style to this component (ie: title in red)